-6-58.50.
-Limitations on the Frequency of Rent Increases and the Use of Banked Annual General Adjustments
+6-58.50 Limitations on Pass Through Applications, the Frequency of Rent Increases, the Use of Banked Annual General Adjustments, and Rent Increases in Combination with Pass Throughs.

-- A. No Landlord shall increase the Rent of any Rental Unit (a) more than once in any twelve month period or (b) earlier than 12 months after the inception of the tenancy. - B. For Rental Units that are not exempt from rent control under State Law, no Landlord shall increase Rent by utilizing any banked Annual General Adjustments in consecutive years nor increase Rent using any banked Annual General Adjustments more than three times during any tenancy.
+- A. The Program Administrator shall neither accept nor approve a Capital Improvement Plan application where the number of Rental Units at the subject property equals or exceeds twenty-five (25). - B. No Landlord shall increase the Rent of any Rental Unit or impose a Pass Through, whether such increase or imposition is separate or together: (a) more than once in any twelve (12) month period or (b) earlier than twelve (12) months after the inception of the tenancy. - C. For Rental Units that are not exempt from rent control under State Law, no Landlord shall increase Rent by utilizing any banked Annual General Adjustments in consecutive years nor increase Rent using any banked Annual General Adjustments more than three (3) times during any tenancy. - D. Imposition of any lawful Pass Through shall not constitute a Rent Increase, provided, however, no Landlord who has been granted a Pass Through shall impose a Rent Increase that, in combination with the Pass Through, is more than eight (8%) percent of a Tenant's current rent.